Shrinidhi01-jainuniv/java-100dayschallenge/README.md

 📌Day 12: Reverse a Given Number Using a For Loop

 Problem Statement: Write a Java program to reverse a given number using a for loop.

+📌Day 13: Reverse a Given String

+Problem Statement: Write a Java program to reverse a given string.

+📌Day 13: Check If a Number Is Prime Using a For Loop

+Problem Statement: Write a Java program to check if a number is prime or not using a for loop.